AustinLeath/austinleath.com/README.md

 # THINGS TO DO

-1. Implement primary website structure [DONE]
+- [x] Implement primary website structure

-2. Finish first draft of website content [DONE]
+- [x] Finish first draft of website content

-3. Create smooth transitions between web pages [DONE]
+- [x] Create smooth transitions between web pages

-4. Keep creating!
+- [ ] EVERYTHING ELSE (working on it)

 # Fact About This Project